bzilee/Ogram/README.md

 - Mute notification of the bot (Optionnal but recommended, to notreceive notifications for each chunk you're sending)
 - Go to your Telegram Settings > Advanced > Automatic media download and deactive it, that will prevent telegram to automatically download a chunk of a file you're uploading !
 .
-- Update your `example.cofig.txt` file and provide a valid token if you're using you're personnal bot.
+- Update your `example.cofig.txt` file to `config.txt` and provide a valid token if you're using you're personnal bot.

 ## How to launch